patrickenfuego/FFEncoder/README.md

 # FFEncoder

 FFEncoder is a PowerShell script that is meant to make high definition video encoding easier.
-FFEncoder uses [ffmpeg](https://ffmpeg.org/) and the [x265 HEVC encoder](https://x265.readthedocs.io/en/master/index.html) to compress 4K HDR (3840x2160) video files to be used for streaming or archiving.
+FFEncoder uses [ffmpeg](https://ffmpeg.org/), [ffprobe](https://ffmpeg.org/ffprobe.html), and the [x265 HEVC encoder](https://x265.readthedocs.io/en/master/index.html) to compress 4K HDR (3840x2160) video files to be used for streaming or archiving.

 ## About

 FFEncoder is a simple script that allows you to pass dynamic parameters to ffmpeg without needing to modify things manually for each run.
+As much as I love ffmpeg/ffprobe, they can be complicated tools to use; the syntax is complex, and some of their commands are not easy to remember unless you use them often.
+The goal of FFEncoder is to take common workflows and make them easier, which continuing to leverage the power and flexibility of the tools.

+## Auto-Cropping

 FFEncoder will auto-crop your video, and works similarly to programs like Handbrake.
 The script uses ffmpeg's `cropdetect` argument to analyze 3 separate 8 minute segments of the source simultaneously.
 The collected output of each instance is then saved to a crop file which is used to determine the cropping width and height for encoding.

+## Automatic Metadata Fetching

-FFEncoder will also automatically fetch and fill HDR metadata before encoding begins.
+FFEncoder will automatically fetch and fill HDR metadata before encoding begins.
 This includes:

 - Mastering Display Color Primaries (Display P3 and BT.2020 supported)
 - Pixel format